d41k4n/hems_mission_generator/README.md

 # HEMS Mission Generator
 A HEMS (**H**elicopter **E**mergency **M**edical **S**ervice) random mission generator package for the [X-Plane](https://www.x-plane.com) flight simulator including crew intercom simulation and automatic animations (doors, boom, winch, cargo, boarding/unboarding etc.).

+### How does it work?
+The mission generator uses random mission templates which are processed by the Mission-X plugin for creating random but plausible rescue scenarios.
+Mission goals and accident locations are computed dynamically based on distance, terrain features (slope, surface), annotated vector data obtained from the live OpenStreetMap database (roads, trails, pistes, outdoor pitches/parkings and administrative boundaries) and augmented with real historical traffic accident open data (where available).
+Mission types include patient extractions by either landing or hovering over designated accident locations and hospital transfers.
+Crew interaction during hovering (winch ops) is partially automated and simulated (attach/detach payload, boom operation, payload and hover position advisories).
+Location of patient drop-off is calculated to give a plausible travel distance (e.g. closest hospital up to a maximum, but not too close).
+Mission progress and instructions are communicated over audio (TTS).

 ### What's included?
 The package basically includes the following: